ankushagarwal/nweb/README.md

 	SUSE SLES 11 for x86_64     Intel/AMD 64 bit
 	Debian Squeeze for ARM on Raspberry Pi
 ```
+* No executable files in here, since this is the source distribution.
+Find outdated versions in binary form here https://repology.org/project/nweb/versions or a debian source/binary packaging here https://sid.ethz.ch/debian/nweb/

 Minimum test website
 ```